Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-A career development plan requires evaluating strengths and weaknesses of skillsets then taking active steps toward professional advancement.
+A career development plan involves assessing current strengths and weaknesses in skillsets before taking action to improve your professional development.

 Consider these questions:

-Answering these questions truthfully provides valuable insights into what you should focus on within your role in order to progress to the next level with ease.
+The truthful answers to these questions provide valuable insight into what you must focus on within your job role to progress upwardly with ease.

-Determine the long-term goals of your chosen career field precisely.
-Having clearly defined long-term goals keeps you focused on what you’d like to accomplish in the near future.
+Set out the long-term goals for the profession you are interested in.
+Setting clear goals for the long term keeps you focused on what you would like to accomplish in the near future.

-Be honest about your ambitions can help you stay inspired to achieve those goals when they are laid out in your face clearly.
+Being open about your goals can help you stay driven to reach your goals when they are laid out in the front of you clearly.

 Consider these questions:

-When you’ve created your short-term career development plan, make an actionable list of steps that you must take to meet each target.
+After developing your short-term individual career development plan, develop an actionable list of steps needed to reach each desired goal.

 - Specific tasks to help self-development